noahadhikari/micromouse/docs/lab1.md

 Download the `ibom.html` from the [release](https://github.com/dragonlock2/MMv3/releases) that matches your board revision and open it in your preferred browser.
 The interactive BOM (bill of materials) shows what parts are needed on your mouse's PCB (printed circuit board) and where they need to be placed.

+To see images of all parts, see the Google Drive link [here](https://drive.google.com/drive/folders/1rGae82BSrE_mvmMwKTBHT9P-unDKIKQj?usp=sharing).

 Also check the latest release for any manufacturing notes to make an older board functionally equivalent to the newest revision.

 ### Reflow Soldering